SimonDMurray/utils/README.md

 `bsub_bam_to_fastq.sh` - script that converts bams to fastqs on Sanger FARM

 `generic-job-array-bsub.sh` - illustrates dynamic bsub job array submission utilising inputted sample file

+`fix-erroneous-reads.sh` - illlustrates how to fix fastq files that have inconsistent read lengths